What is customer status?

 - Interested in your services but hasn’t committed yet

-- New inquiry with a proposal sent
+- New inquiry with a quote sent

-- Customer considering your proposal
+- Customer considering your quote

 - Property added but no services set up yet